 Students are responsible for their own transportation to and from field experience and student teaching sites.
 No University transportation will be available to students who are enrolled in field-based courses or student teaching.
 In sophomore field experience only, students are placed with carpooling possibilities in mind.

 State law requires that all school personnel be tested for tuberculosis.
-TB screening can be conducted at the College Health Center for a small fee, or you may have it completed by your physician.
 Evidence of a negative test result must be turned in as directed in order for you to be permitted to visit in schools.

 It is highly recommended that students who plan to become teachers be immunized against Hepatitis B.

 Any time you leave campus in the role of a teacher education student, you are a representative of Messiah University and the Teacher Education Program.
 It is expected that you will always use common sense, courtesy, and good judgment in any professional setting.
 Any behavior or act that might be perceived by the university and/or the school district as unprofessional, inappropriate, or otherwise questionable may be cause for your removal from the experience and/or the Teacher Education Program.
-As a guest in the school setting, you are expected to represent yourself and the college well by:
+As a guest in the school setting, you are expected to represent yourself and the university well by: